scholz-lab/Pharaglow-Analysis/README.md

 ## Post PharaGlow analysis

-There are two Notebook options depending on if the recording condition had a lawn or not.
+There are two Notebook options depending on if the recording condition has a lawn or not.

 ### With lawn: